 You love your partner and want to make it work.
 But you just feel like you're out of options and don't know where to go from here...

 "If you're like most people, you think mediation is only used by couples who want to end their marriage.
-But a mediator can also help willing spouses identify, negotiate, and resolve the issues between them, to save their marriage.
+But some mediators can also help willing spouses identify, negotiate, and resolve the issues between them, to save their marriage.

 We believe that if more couples were equipped with the tools and skills to communicate more effectively, understand where the other is coming from, negotiate, and work together to resolve their conflicts, there would be many more happy marriages and fewer divorces!